Robinpig/Note/docs/CS/memory/GC.md

 Finally, reference counting may still induce pauses.

-we can resolve two of the major problems facing reference counting: the cost of reference count manipulations and collecting cyclic garbage.
+We can resolve two of the major problems facing reference counting: the cost of reference count manipulations and collecting cyclic garbage.
 It turns out that common solutions to both of these problems involve a stop-the-world pause.

+### Improving reference counting

+There are two ways in which the efficiency of reference counting can be improved.
+Either the number of barrier operations must be reduced or expensive synchronised operations must be replaced by cheaper, unsynchronised ones.
+Blackburn and McKinley define a useful taxonomy of solutions.
+- **Deferral** Deferred reference counting trades fine grained incrementality (the immediate recovery of all garbage) for efficiency.
+  The identification of some garbage objects is deferred to a reclamation phase at the end of some period.
+These schemes eliminate some barrier operations.
+- **Coalescing** Many reference count adjustments are temporary and hence 'unnecessary'; programmers often remove them by hand.
+In some special cases, this can also be done by the compiler.
+  However, it is also possible to do this more generally at run time by tracking only the state of an object at the beginning and end of some period.
+  This coalesced reference counting ignores all but the first modification to a field of an object in each period.
+- **Buffering** Buffered reference counting also defers identification of garbage.
+However, unlike deferred or coalesced reference counting, it buffers all reference count increments and decrements for later processing.
+  Only the collector thread is allowed to apply reference count modifications.
+Buffering considers when to apply reference count modifications not whether to.

 Manipulating reference counts is expensive compared with the cost to the mutator of simple tracing algorithms.
 Reference counting is attractive for the promptness with which it reclaims garbage objects and its good locality properties.